Question

 Optimized

-Perfect for situations where you improved existing processes, systems, or operations to achieve better performance or efficiency
+Best for situations where you improved existing operations, processes, or systems for better efficiency or performance

 How to replace Ran with a stronger action verb: